Logesh08/Instagram-ID-Code-Fetcher/README.md

 # Instagram-ID-Code-Fetcher

-Get the hidden unique id of Instagram accounts
+<b>This script is used to Get the hidden unique id of Instagram accounts using User name</b>

+<i>Linux Distro recommended</i>

+Run using bash